Fonta1n3/FullyNoded/Docs/QandA.md

 Thats `Tor` being responsible, it'll happen occassionally.
 I will eventually get this fixed by keeping `tor` alive for 3 minutes would go a long way to prevent that crash.

+#### Question : I get confused when reading pubkey and privkey in Tor context; an onion address consists of tor public and private keys?

 ## Wallets